Young Liberals (Australia): History

-The Young Liberal Movement was formed on 12 December 1945 following the official inauguration of the Liberal Party on 31 October of the same year.
-The creation of the Movement is attributed to Sir Robert Menzies who when organising meetings to discuss the creating of the Liberal Party in 1944 invited the Young Nationalists to undertake a prominent role within the new party.
+The Young Liberal Movement was formed on 12 December 1945 following the official inauguration of the Liberal Party on 31 October that same year.
+The creation of the movement is attributed to Sir Robert Menzies who when organising meetings to discuss the creating of the Liberal Party in 1944 invited the Young Nationalists to undertake a prominent role within the new party.
 The formation of the movement at a meeting at the Melbourne Town Hall attracted 750 people.

 While Young Liberal branches and divisional organisations existed within each State and Territory Division since 1945 the Federal Young Liberal Movement wasn't founded until 1966 following a motion at the Federal Council of the Liberal Party.
 The first meeting of the new national movement took place on 4 March 1967.
 By 1968, it was decided that the Young Liberals should hold their own annual National Conventions – a tradition that continues.

 The 1974 Federal Council of the Liberal Party agreed to a proposal for the Young Liberals' senior positions to be elected by a Young Liberal Federal Council, consisting of 6 delegates per Division (and held concurrently with the National Convention at which all Young Liberals were eligible to attend).
 The senior positions were restructured and renamed, resulting in a "Federal President", "Federal Vice-President" and "Young Liberal Federal Executive".

-The Young Liberal representation on the senior party's Executive was expanded to two positions, while the Movement was also given a seat on the Joint Standing Committee on Federal Policy.
+The Young Liberal representation on the senior party's Executive was expanded to two positions, while the movement was also given a seat on the Joint Standing Committee on Federal Policy.

-In 1982, the Movement produced a national publication called 'The Young Australian' which was published until 2013.
+In 1982, the movement produced a national publication called 'The Young Australian' which was published until 2013.

 In 2007, the QLD division of the Liberal Party of Australia and the QLD National Party merged to become the Liberal National Party of Queensland.
-As Part of this merger process the Queensland Young Liberals and the Queensland Young Nationals were merged to become the Young Liberal National Party (Young LNP).
+As part of this merger process the Queensland Young Liberals and the Queensland Young Nationals were merged to become the Young Liberal National Party (Young LNP).
 The Young LNP is effectively the Queensland division of both the federal Young Liberals and the Federal Young Nationals.